Do you want to

 Portrait – When you hold your smartphone to make a call you hold it in portrait mode.
 It is so comfortable to make calls that we think all video shooting works this way too.
 Videos viewed this way will look smaller as they are as wide as your phone screen.

-Instagram Stories, Reels and IGTV use portrait (upright) mode, but most movies created for sharing with family and friends are made using landscape (sideways on).
-These videos can be shared with family around the world through email, or on Facebook.
+Instagram Stories and Reels use portrait (upright) mode, but most movies created for sharing with family and friends are made using landscape (sideways on).
+Your videos can be shared with family around the world through email, or on Facebook and being short, the file size will not be too big to send.

 Practice Making Videos